Brick Like Me: Production

-In an April 2014, interview with TV Guide, executive producer Matt Selman spoke about how long it took to produce the episode, saying: "We've literally been at this thing for two years — twice the time it takes to do one of our regular episodes — and that's way too long for comedy people to live with the same jokes.
+In an April 2014, interview with TV Guide, The Simpsons executive producer Matt Selman spoke about how long it took to produce the episode, saying: "We've literally been at this thing for two years — twice the time it takes to do one of our regular episodes — and that's way too long for comedy people to live with the same jokes.
 It's been an epic process.
 First, we had to convince [executive producer] Jim Brooks and our showrunner, Al Jean, that a Lego episode was a great idea and not just an excuse for our staff of nerds who grew up in the '70s to crack Lego jokes.
 There needed to be a real emotional story there."
 The Simpsons staff also had to have the approval of the Lego company.
 "We're pretty picky about how our brand is represented, and The Simpsons, which is so famous for its satire, has its own distinct point of view", said Jill Wilfert, the Lego Group's vice president of licensing and entertainment.
 "No one at the show is used to dealing with creative input from the outside, so there was certainly some back-and-forth to get it all right.
 But, at its core, the Lego brand is all about creativity and imagination.
 We respect that in others."
 Wilfert also spoke about how the episode is edgier than most Lego properties, saying that it was "a chance for us to be a little edgier than we might normally be.
 And because we'll likely bring younger viewers to The Simpsons, it was an opportunity for them to be more family-friendly."